Remember Me has received Seven (7) Official Selections at International Film Festivals, including Three (3) Awards and

 This documentary tells the story of people who have been forced to flee their homes due to the Boko Haram conflict in North-East Nigeria and highlights some of their experiences living in camps and host communities.
 Despite all that they have been through, they have not given up on their dreams.
 This documentary shows their strength and resilience through the process of trying to rebuild their lives with dignity.
 It also demonstrates solutions that empower displaced persons to improve their state of mind, earn a living, and end their protracted displacement.
 It aims to inform, educate and raise awareness.

 Film Festival Selection and Award Information

-These recognitions are a testament to the power of humanity and the stories of the people behind the numbers – the experiences, strength, resilience, hope, and dreams of Internally Displaced People.
+These recognitions are a testament to the power of humanity and the stories of the people behind the numbers – the experiences, strength, resilience, and dreams of Internally Displaced People.

-Remember Me received an Official Selection at the 2021 International Migration and Environmental Film Festival.
+Remember Me received an Official Selection and was Specially Mentioned at the 2021 International Migration and Environmental Film Festival.
 The Festival aims to present the best international film, documentary, photo, and artwork to raise awareness and encourage conversations about migration, trafficking, refugees, pollution, habitat loss, and climate change.

 Remember Me received an Official Selection at the 2021 Global Peace Film Festival.
 The Global Peace Film Festival uses the power of moving images to further the cause of peace on earth.
 This festival creates a place for open dialogue, using films as catalysts for change.

 Remember Me received an Official Selection and will be showcased at the 10th International Social Change Film Festival (aka ChangeFest)!!!
 The International Social Change Film Festival is an international celebration of our common humanity through film, music, art & fashion.

 Remember Me received an Official Selection and won an Editing Award at the A Show For A Change Film Festival in 2021.
 This Film Festival through Movikarma, is focused on empowering underrepresented talent to transform Hollywood.